Table of contents

 Participants who make a successful application will receive the Analog Devices TMC5272-EVAL-KIT, along with a QSH4218 NEMA 17 stepper motor and PSU to make their world MOVE with ADI Trinamic Motor Control.

 20 successful applicants will be selected as our sponsored Challengers and get the official challenger kit to build their project with.
-For the chance to win one of the prizes below, they must blog their build process and the final outcome of their project.
+For the chance to win one of the prizes below, they must update on their build process in the forums and post the final outcome of their project as a project article.

 Good use of the ADI Trinamic TMC5272's features and innovative automated movement will be graded more favourably.